 - 6 Under Output Settings, do the following: - a) Resolution-Select the targeted resolution.
-Higher resolutions lead to improved output quality, but affect processing and printing performance.

-If you want to incorporate a screening file, make sure that you select the same resolution here.

-- b) Print mode-The print mode defines the quality of the output.
-Print modes are printer-specific and are also dependent on the selected resolution. - c) Print direction-Bi-directional printing is faster than uni-directional printing, as the print head prints in both directions.
+Higher resolutions lead to improved output quality, but affect processing and printing performance. - If you want to incorporate a screening file, make sure that you select the same resolution here. - b) Print mode-The print mode defines the quality of the output.
+Print modes are printer-specific and are also dependent on the selected resolution. - c) Print direction-Bidirectional printing is faster than uni-directional printing, as the print head prints in both directions.
 However, uni-directional printing achieves more accurate results.
 Not all printers support bidirectional printing. - d) Halftoning-For contone printers, the halftoning method of the printer manufacturer is selected by default.

-For non-contone printers, select Error diffusion (SE1) for maximum quality, or select Stochastic halftoning (SE2) for a faster RIPing speed, or for a variable dot size.

-- e) Color mode-Make sure that the number of inks and the ink colors are correct for your printer. - f) Dot size-Some EFI printers support two dot sizes: Fixed means that each dot is one ink droplet in size.
+For non-contone printers, select Error diffusion (SE1) for maximum quality, or select Stochastic halftoning (SE2) for a faster RIPing speed, or for a variable dot size. - e) Color mode-Make sure that the number of inks and the ink colors are correct for your printer. - f) Dot size-Some printers support two dot sizes: Fixed means that each dot is one ink droplet in size.
 Grayscale means the ink droplets have variable sizes. - g) Screening-If you have previously created a screening file using a legacy version of Fiery XF, you can incorporate it into the calibration file.
-The screening file must be located in the Screening folder at C: \ProgramData\EFI\EFI XF\Server.
-Select Screening as the halftoning method, and then select the screening file. - 7 Select Include 'Gray Balance' step for neutral grays even without color management (optional) (EFI wide-format printers only).

-This setting balances the C, M and Y curves to produce neutral grays even before the media profile is created.

-8 Select Include 'Quality Control' step for gamut comparisons (optional) (EFI wide-format printers only).

-This setting creates Lab data for solid colors, and allows you to evaluate the gamut of the calibration file and compare it to a reference profile, such as GRACoL or ISOcoated_v2, or to a custom profile before creating a media profile.

-9 Click Advanced (optional) (non-EFI wide-format printers only).

-In the Advanced window, you can define the percentage of light inks in the solid colors.
+The screening file must be located in the Screening folder at C: \ProgramData\EFI\XF\Server.
+Select Screening as the halftoning method, and then select the screening file. - 7 Select Include 'Gray Balance' step for neutral grays even without color management (optional) (advanced calibration only). - This setting balances the C, M and Y curves to produce neutral grays even before the media profile is created. - 8 Select Include 'Quality Control' step for gamut comparisons (optional) (advanced calibration only). - This setting creates Lab data for solid colors, and allows you to evaluate the gamut of the calibration file and compare it to a reference profile, such as GRACoL or ISOcoated_v2, or to a custom profile before creating a media profile. - 9 Click Advanced (optional) (standard calibration only).
+In the Advanced window, you can define the percentage of light inks in the solid colors. - 10 Click Next.